 When Foster confronts a convenience store owner for his outrageous prices we will him every step of the way.
-All he wanted was to break a dollar so he could call his daughter on her birthday, but the man insists that he buy something first, and when the purchased item leaves him with less change than required, he understandably flips his lid, trashing the store during a self-righteous game of guess the price that transports our traditionalist and his modern adversary back to the 1960s.
-Later, when Foster stops to rest on an abandoned stretch of land, he is hassled by two thugs looking to hustle him.
+All he wanted was to break a dollar so he could call his daughter on her birthday, but the man insists that he buy something first.
+When the purchased item leaves him with less change than required, he understandably flips his lid, trashing the store during a self-righteous game of guess the price that transports our traditionalist and his modern adversary back to the 1960s.
+Later, when Foster stops to rest on an abandoned stretch of land, he’s hassled by two thugs looking to hustle him.
 They feel he should pay a toll for the privilege of sitting, but a baseball bat wielding Foster has other ideas.
 We’ve all been subjected to those moments at one time or another, and right or wrong we’ve fantasised about taking the law into our own hands.
 During the movie’s first act, Foster’s actions are nothing short of heroic — at least in theory.

 Ethnic minorities aren’t the only villains in Falling Down.
 Foster is sick of society as a whole, tackling commercialism, bureaucracy, the arrogance of white privilege, and even racism and homophobia.
 When confronted by a twisted, surplus store Neo-Nazi in a truly oppressive scene, Foster renounces the man’s suggestion that the two have much in common.
 The man has been monitoring Foster’s path of destruction and assumes it is racially motivated.
 “We are not the same,” our would-be vigilante insists.
 “I’m an American.
 You’re a sick asshole.”

 The movie is rarely so lighthearted going forward.
 Schumacher’s edgy, claustrophobic depiction of the modern city is positively stifling, drenching you to the bone as the sweltering Los Angeles heat continues to pile on the burden.
-Foster’s descent into violence is steady, conflicted but ultimately abhorrent, and the humour gradually darkens to the point where it becomes almost humourless, something James Newton Howard’s increasingly wretched score beautifully captures.
-When a cantankerous golfer decides to use a trespassing Foster as target practice, Foster condemns their privatising of the land, pulls out a shotgun and unloads with both barrels, sending the man into cardiac arrest and his heart pills careening towards a nearby pond.
+Foster’s descent into violence is steady, conflicted but ultimately abhorrent, the humour gradually darkening to the point where it becomes almost humourless, something James Newton Howard’s increasingly wretched score beautifully captures.
+When a cantankerous golfer decides to use a trespassing Foster as target practice, Foster condemns their privatising of the land, pulls out a shotgun and unloads with both barrels, sending the man into cardiac arrest, his heart pills careening towards a nearby pond.
 When the man reaches desperately for assistance, Douglas takes great pleasure in watching him squirm.
 “Aren’t you sorry you didn’t let me pass through your golf course?
 Now you’re gonna die wearing that stupid little hat,” he gloats.
 The fact that the man clings to his ownership of the land as if clinging to his dying breath is enough to justify the act in the eyes of an audience who are on the outside looking in, but Foster’s heroics have all but evaporated.
 He has become the very scourge he set out to vanquish.

 Pursuing Foster is Robert Duvall’s mild-mannered detective Prendergast, the sobering yin to Douglas’ raging yang.
 Duvall’s sublimely understated turn is the movie’s anchor, a calming presence in the face of so much selfishness, arrogance and aggression.
 While these two men operate at opposite ends of the law they in fact share many similarities.
-They are both undervalued in their professions, are both a part of strained relationships, and each has a daughter who they no longer see.
+They are both undervalued in their professions, both are a part of strained relationships, and each has a daughter who they no longer see.
 Both men are victims of their environments, but how they differ is the way in which they deal with those problems, a fact highlighted by a wonderfully tense, strangely cathartic showdown on a pier in Venice Beach, Los Angeles.
 The movie is about decisions and the fine lines that people tread.
-It is about crossing that point of no return, described by an unravelling Foster as “the point in a journey where it’s longer to go back to the beginning”.
+It’s about crossing that point of no return, described by an unravelling Foster as “the point in a journey where it’s longer to go back to the beginning”.

-The opening scene sets the tone perfectly as our fated adversaries suffer the same early morning routine.
+The opening scene sets the tone perfectly, our fated adversaries suffering the same early morning routine.
 Consumed by the rush hour of a gnawing rat race, Foster is already nearing explosion, hemmed-in by honking cars and leering inner city children as a fly buzzes around his dripping brow with an almost teasing persistence.
 Saturated by the morning chaos, he decides to leave his car and heads home to his family.
 Disappearing into the concrete wilderness, Foster seems to have turned a corner, but in truth he no longer has a family.
 His ex-wife, Beth, played by a sublimely fragile Barbara Hershey, has filed a restraining order against him.
 Foster has a history of rage, and Beth wants him nowhere near their daughter.

 Wallowing in that same traffic jam is Prendergast, a desk cop on the verge of early retirement who like his adversary wants to make it back home for altogether different reasons.
 Prendergast is heckled by his colleagues for his lax demeanour, despised by his belligerent captain for leaving the street behind after the death of his infant daughter.
 Like his lost and lurching foe, Prendergast is a buttoned-down stiff who has no choice but to eat shit and like it, but he seems to be at peace with his predicament, is able to easily put things into perspective.
-When he passes the same graffitied billboard that left Foster grimacing only moments earlier, he sees the funny side of a doodled figure crawling from between a lady’s giant cleavage and calling out for help.
-Prendergast has experienced an all-to-real personal tragedy, and all else seems trivial by comparison.
+When he passes the same graffitied billboard that left Foster grimacing only moments earlier, he sees the funny side of a doodled figure crawling from between a lady’s giant cleavage while calling out for help.
+Prendergast has experienced an all-to-real personal tragedy and all else seems trivial by comparison.

 Prendergast’s department is too busy mired in racial stereotypes to catch up with Foster’s unlikely vigilante.
 Never in a million years would they pin such a path of wanton destruction on a flag-saluting buzzcut in a shirt and tie, the personification of nuclear family values.
 This reignites our unwilling desk jockey’s long-dormant appetite for police work and stokes the fires of his wife’s worst fear: that her husband may be killed on the job and taken away from her just like their daughter.
-Proving his worth with a series of quick-witted discoveries, our hero is soon on the trail, and a meeting with Foster’s mother reveals a man at breaking point beset on the kind of reconciliation that can only end in disaster.
-In the end, it is the similarities the two share that sets Prendergast on the right track, and it is his understanding of the delicacies of such a fragile family unit that allows him to talk the ever maniacal Foster back from the brink of insanity.
+Proving his worth with a series of quick-witted discoveries, our hero is soon on the trail, a meeting with Foster’s mother revealing a man at breaking point beset on the kind of reconciliation that can only end in disaster.
+In the end, it is the similarities the two share that sets Prendergast on the right track, his understanding of the delicacies of such a fragile family unit that allows him to talk the ever maniacal Foster back from the brink of insanity.

-Though Foster spends the majority of Falling Down denouncing the system and the society it has forged, he is just as much a product of it, a hypocrite who is unable to recognise his own behavioural flaws in world that has passed him by.
+Though Foster spends the majority of Falling Down denouncing the system and the society it has forged, he’s just as much a product of it, a hypocrite who’s unable to recognise his own behavioural flaws in world that has passed him by.
 “I’m the bad guy?
 How did that happen?” he finally asks as he and Prendergast reach their philosophical endgame.
-He has lived his entire life as a servant of America and feels he should be rewarded duly, not disregarded and turned into the enemy.
+He has lived his entire life as a servant of America and feels he should be rewarded, not disregarded and turned into the enemy.
 “Is that what this is about?
 You’re angry because you got lied to?”
 Prendergast replies.
 “Hey, they lie to everyone.
 They lie to the fish.”